Klumpke Palsy Lawsuit Experts

 Klumpke palsy lawsuits are complicated, but it is what we do.
 We’re in your corner and we’re here in order to assist.

-Mr. Davis is an accomplished Klumpke palsy lawyer in Atlanta, Georgia.
-He’s received numerous honors and awards as a trial attorney in medical malpractice cases potential.
-He’s among the leading experts on Klumpke palsy law in Georgia.
-Published on March 16, 2017, last updated on June 27, 2019.
+Mr. Davis is an accomplished Klumpke palsy attorney in Atlanta, Georgia.
+He has received virtually every award and honor available to Georgia trial attorneys.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.

 When a child is afflicted with Klumpke palsy, the nerves around the neck of an infant can be elongated, leading to illness.
 Klumpke paralysis, or palsy, happens when harm is sustained by a child to that group of nerves, typically from the physician as the child is delivered.